kyonifer/koma/docs/markdown/General_Usage_Guide/Functionality_Overview.md

 \* Only contains support for basic functionality like additions or multiplications.
 Please use an optimized backend for advanced features like matrix decompositions.

+### Enabling a Backend (Native)

+On Kotlin/Native the CBlas matrix backend is automatically included in the built artifacts by default, so no additional action is needed.
+The `CBlasMatrix` it provides will delegate work to the available blas and lapack libraries on your system when possible.

 ### Enabling a Backend (JVM)

-Once you've chosen a backend you want to use, you can enable it by adding it to your dependencies.
+Once you've chosen which backend you want to use, you can enable it by adding it to your dependencies.
 For example, if you would like to use the Matrix container based on MTJ, you can add the corresponding artifact to your build.gradle dependencies: